bringauto/fleet/doc/Car.md

 ## Car - normal mode

-Normal mode in which tha car sends notification and users with User role can add orders.
+Normal mode in which the car sends notification and users with User role can add orders.

 ## Car - test mode